Hello,

 I am attempting to use the inferential framework allowed by Pyro.
 I am finding the parameterized distributions of PyTorch to be relatively intuitive.
 The model/guide framework up to this point seems to run without issue, but I believe I have a “kink”, so to speak, to the loss back-propagation (since I cannot converge my model to the expected output).

-, but I am uncertain of their utility in this situation.
+In my efforts, I have come across the concept of PyTorch Transformed Distributions, but I am uncertain of their utility in this situation.
 Additionally, I have looked into Categorical distributions.

 Any tips/tricks/help would be very much appreciated!